 - 1 cup chopped pitted dates

-Preheat oven to 350°F. Place applesauce, lemon juice, and water in a small saucepan over medium heat and warm slowly.
+Preheat your oven to 350°F. Place applesauce, lemon juice, and water in a small saucepan over medium heat and warm slowly.
 Add orange peel.
 Mix pastry flour, brown sugar, oat or barley flour, cinnamon, salt, nutmeg, and allspice in a medium bowl.
 Stir baking soda into applesauce mixture (it will foam up).
 Pour immediately into flour mixture and stir briefly but thoroughly.

 Add dates and mix briefly.
 Scoop the batter into a non-stick 9″×9″ cake pan, smooth the top, and bake for 10 minutes.
 Reduce heat to 325°F and bake for 25 to 30 minutes or until it tests done with a cake tester.
 Transfer to a rack and cool completely.
 Make 2 evenly spaced cuts through the cake vertically, then horizontally, to make 9 squares.
 Per serving (1/9 of cake)